Food Safety

 The product samples also match two isolates found in samples of organic whole milk powder, an ingredient that ByHeart uses in the production of ByHeart Whole Nutrition powdered infant formula.
 The organic milk powder samples were collected and tested by ByHeart.

 Other organic whole milk powder samples were collected by FDA at a processor for a supplier to ByHeart, and were analyzed by the New York Wadsworth Laboratory.
 WGS analysis showed that the Clostridium botulinum found in the sample of whole milk powder is a genetic match to the Clostridium botulinum detected in the finished product sample of ByHeart powdered infant formula.
-The name of the milk powder ingredient manufacturer was not released.
+FDA did not release the name of the milk powder ingredient manufacturer [see update at end of article].

 Outbreak History